-Yes

-No 🗹

-(i) If no, refer to risk analysis data on the basis of the elements of Part B of Directive 2001/18/EC:
+Yes No 🗹 (i) If no, refer to risk analysis data on the basis of the elements of Part B of Directive 2001/18/EC: An environmental risk assessment is provided with the application.

 E.5 (b) Has the product been notified in a third country either previously or simultaneously?